ravikant1996/DepricatedAPI/README.md

 # DepricatedAPI
 DepricatedAPI finding

-[deprecation] ProgressDialog in android.app has been deprecated [deprecation] CONNECTIVITY_ACTION in ConnectivityManager has been deprecated [deprecation] STYLE_SPINNER in ProgressDialog has been deprecated [deprecation] setProgressStyle(int) in ProgressDialog has been deprecated
+ProgressDialog is deprecated.What is the alternate one to use?
+ProgressBar [deprecation] CONNECTIVITY_ACTION in ConnectivityManager has been deprecated??